 - 11. Intermediaries should also observe the suitability obligations (where applicable) as supplemented by the Suitability FAQs, including: - 11.1. ensuring that any recommendations or solicitations made are suitable for clients in all circumstances.
 Intermediaries should diligently assess whether the nature and features of the VA-related product (including the effects of gearing and the risks of the underlying virtual assets) are suitable for the client and are in the best interests of the client, taking into account the client's risk tolerance, financial situation, etc; - 11.2. where the VA-related product is a derivative product, ensuring compliance with paragraphs 5.1A and 5.3 of the Code of Conduct; and - 11.3. conducting proper due diligence on the products, which would include, amongst others, understanding their risks and features (in particular the inherent high-risk nature of the underlying virtual assets), the targeted investors (including any applicable selling restrictions) and the products' regulatory status.
-Additional due diligence requirements for unauthorised VA funds are set out in Appendix 4 to this circular. - 12.
+Additional due diligence requirements for non-SFC authorized VA funds are set out in Appendix 4 to this circular. - 12.
 As part of its obligation under paragraph 5.3 of the Code of Conduct, an intermediary assessing whether to provide a client with services for VA-related derivative products should assure itself that the client understands the nature and risks of these products.
 For example, in providing trading services in virtual asset futures contracts traded on a specified exchange, an intermediary should ensure its client understands that leveraged trading increases the client's exposure to the volatility of the underlying virtual assets.
 This is because relatively small market movements may have a proportionately larger impact on the margin deposited and the client may lose more than the amount of the initial margin deposited.
-Intermediaries should also provide clients with warning statements (which can be a one-off disclosure) specific to virtual asset futures contracts, examples of which are set out in Appendix 5 to this circular. - 13.
+Intermediaries should also provide clients with risk disclosure statements (which can be a one-off disclosure) specific to virtual asset futures contracts, examples of which are set out in Appendix 5 to this circular. - 13.
 Given the high-risk nature of virtual assets, intermediaries should be cautious in providing any financial accommodation for investing in VA-related products to clients.
 Where an intermediary provides financial accommodation to a client, it should assure itself the client has the financial capacity to meet the obligations arising from leveraged or margin trading in VA-related products, including in a worst-case scenario.
 In the absence of such assurance, the intermediary should not accept instructions from the client. - 14.
-Intermediaries distributing VA-related products should provide information to clients in relation to VA-related products and the underlying virtual asset investments in a clear and easily comprehensible manner. - 15.
-Intermediaries should also provide to clients warning statements (which can be a one-off disclosure) specific to virtual assets, examples of which are set out in Appendix 5 to this circular.
+Except for institutional professional investors and qualified corporate professional investors, intermediaries distributing VA-related products should: - 14.1 provide information and warning statements to clients in relation to VA-related products and information on the underlying virtual asset investments in a clear and easily comprehensible manner; and